 Vaccines are an important part of protecting ourselves and the community around us from contagious infections.
-But since vaccines are given with a needle, kids often wonder, “What’s in that syringe?”
-“Will the shot hurt?”
-“How does it protect me?”
-Here come books to the rescue!
+Since vaccines are given with a needle, kids often wonder, “Will the shot hurt?” and “Why should I get shots?”
+Thankfully, books can answer kids’ questions about getting shots!
 Whether your child is getting their first shot or their tenth, reading books about vaccines can help them emotionally, cognitively, and physically.
 Here are 10 great children’s books about vaccines that you can read as a family.

-These picture books are a great starting point for introducing vaccines and some of the diseases they prevent.
+These picture books are a great starting point for introducing vaccines and some diseases they prevent.

 Vaccines: Learn about the Science of Immunity and How Vaccines Keep Us Healthy!

 - Authors: Cara Florance, PhD and Jon Florance, MD

 Don’t be fooled by the cute “Baby Medical School” label!
 This board book uses real scientific terms about vaccines and the immune system.
 While it’s sturdy enough to read to babies, it’s also a great human body book for toddlers and big kids.
 Cartoon illustrations lighten the mood and simplify the complex topic of immunology for young learners.

 A Vaccine is Like a Memory: Rhyming Science Picture Book

 - Author: Rajani LaRocca, MD

 It’s true: a vaccine is like a memory, helping your body remember certain viruses and bacteria so that your immune system can fight off bad infections.
 This picture book is filled with kid-friendly explanations and cute illustrations about how vaccines work.

 The Secret Life of Viruses: Incredible Science Facts about Germs, Vaccines, and What You Can Do to Stay Healthy